yomimono/mirage-decks/slides/msndevops/content.md

 ## what is a unikernel?

-one answer: an attempt to do a better job of aligning systems abstractions to application abstractions another answer: containers are so last year
+one answer: an attempt to do a better job of aligning systems abstractions to application abstractions another answer: an attempt to democratize systems programming another answer: a refusal to accept the authority of the monolithic operating system another answer: containers are so last year

 ## thanks :)